 - If you install on local server please also read Using Zenphoto on local servers.

 - Navigate to your gallery.
 Example: if you uploaded in a subfolder named "zenphoto" navigate to www.yoursite.org/zenphoto/.
 Setup.php will run. (if it somehow does not, please navigate directly to www.yoursite.org/zenphoto/zp-core/setup.php.).
 Info about the required permissions if you run into issues.

 - Enter the MySQL credentials (you get them from your provider) and make sure everything checks out.

 Note on fresh installs with Zenphoto 1.6+: You can only enter database credentials once via the setup form.
 Once the config file is created and you have wrong credentials you have to enter them in the file itself via FTP.
 We only consider it a "fresh" install as long as there is no config file present.

 - Then click GO!

 The only sequence we can guarantee to work is upgrading from the previous feature release and of course within from support release to support release of the same feature release.
-You should check the support forum for upgrade issues if you are skipping any significant number of releases.
+Even then you should check the release posts in case bugfixes do cause some other changes.